Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial.md

 - 5 players: rotate control of last non player player
     - p1 vs p2 vs p3 vs p4 vs p5 vs p6[rotating]
 - 6 players: ☺️ Full game

+You could also toggle the bots on for the otherwise rotating players above but the bots are unlikely to seem fair mixed with humans.
+They will frequently attack only one of their neighbours when they have an arbitary choice.

 # Notes